WSKNOO/WSKNOO/README.md

 - 👋 Hi, I’m @WSKNOO
-- 👀 I’m interested in kinds of novels and manga
+- 👀 I’m interested in kinds of novels and manga.
-- 🌱 I’m currently learning how to develop personal website
+- 🌱 I’m currently learning how to develop a personal website.
-- 📫 How to reach me : [personal blog](http://www.neo-wskn.com) [currently under construction]
+- 📫 How to reach me : [personal blog](http://www.neo-wskn.com) [currently under construction😢].

 ------
 `Be a programmer for a living.`